SoftCactusTeam/Warcraft-Heroes-Beyond-Time/docs/README.md

 # Warcraft: Heroes Beyond Time

-_Warcraft: HBT_ is a roguelike video game based on Warcraft 2 where youi will take the role of the orc Thrall.
+_Warcraft: HBT_ is a roguelike video game based on Warcraft 2 where you will take the role of the orc Thrall.

 This project has been done by seven students of CITM - UPC (Terrasa, Spain).